barryclark/jekyll-now/_posts/lgl-guide.md

 protein3 protein4
 protein2 protein5
 ```
-Then choose a trait, and create a connections.colors file.
-I generally select the first two columns, and a trait to color by, then just use sed to replace the trait values with the RGB value I want to color type connection by.
+Then choose a trait, and create a edge.colors file.
+I generally select the first two columns, and a trait to color by, then just use sed to replace the trait values with the RGB value I want to color type of edge by.

-In this file, I want to color all connections predicted with the algorithm hmmscan red, and all connections found with blastp blue.
+In this file, I want to color all edges predicted with the algorithm hmmscan red, and all edges found with blastp blue.
 ```
-$ awk '{print $1, $2, $3} homology.txt  | awk '{if(NR>1)print}' >  homology_alg.colors.tmp
+$ awk '{print $1, $2, $3}' homology.txt  | awk '{if(NR>1)print}' >  homology_alg.colors.tmp
-$ sed -i 's/hmmer/1 0 0/g' homology_algcolors.tmp
+$ sed -i 's/hmmscan/0 1 0/g' homology_alg.colors.tmp
-$ sed 's/blastp/0 0 1/g' homology_alg.colors.tmp > homology_algorithm.connection.colors
+$ sed 's/blastp/0 0 0/g' homology_alg.colors.tmp > homology_algorithm.edge.colors
-$ cat homology_algorithm.connection.colors
+$ cat homology_algorithm.edge.colors
-protein1 protein2 1 0 0
+protein1 protein2 0 0 0
-protein3 protein4 0 0 1
+protein3 protein4 0 0 0
-protein2 protein5 0 0 1
+protein2 protein5 0 1 0
 ```
 I could also color each vertex by some trait.
 In this file format, each vertex must have an associated RGB value.
 In this case, I want to color ever human protein red, and proteins from every other species blue.

 ```
-$ awk '{print $1, $6} homology.txt  | awk '{if(NR>1)print}'`> vertex1_species.tmp
+$ awk '{print $1, $6}' homology.txt  | awk '{if(NR>1)print}'> vertex1_species.tmp
-$ awk '{print $2, $7} homology.txt  | awk '{if(NR>1)print}'`> vertex2_species.tmp
+$ awk '{print $2, $7}' homology.txt  | awk '{if(NR>1)print}'> vertex2_species.tmp
 $ cat vertex1_species.tmp vertex2_species.tmp | sort -u > homology_human.vertex.colors.tmp
 $ sed -i 's/human/1 0 0/' homology_human.vertex.colors.tmp
 $ sed 's/mouse\|wheat\|rat/0 0 1/' homology_human.vertex.colors.tmp > homology_human.vertex.colors